natgable/pmcexplore_package/README.md

-# pmcexplore_package
+# pmcexplore

 pmcexplore is an R package to handle text data from PubMed Central.

 I completed this project during my time as a Coding It Forward Civic Digital Fellow at the National Institutes of Health.
+I worked on a cross-agency team but based within NIDDK.

+This repo contains all code for the R package, as well as all code for the Shiny app associated with the package.

 To use the R package: